reqable/reqable-docs/en-US/changelogs/windows/index.md

 - 🐞 [Fix] SOCKS proxy causing MySql database to be unable to connect.

 ## v1.3.1 <small><small>*2023-09-11*</small></small>
-- 🚀 [New] Support `Reverse Proxy` now.
+- 🚀 [NEW] Support `Reverse Proxy` now.
-- 🚀 [New] Add `Proxy` application menu group bar.
+- 🚀 [NEW] Add `Proxy` application menu group bar.
-- 🚀 [New] When you paste the cURL into the API testing URL input field, the import cURL dialog will automatically pop up.
+- 🚀 [NEW] When you paste the cURL into the API testing URL input field, the import cURL dialog will automatically pop up.
 - 💪 [Opt] Cancel the certificate status detection polling mechanism.
 - 💪 [Opt] API query parameters created from the traffic list are automatically URL decoded.
 - 💪 [Opt] The URL displayed in the traffic list removes the display of the default root path `/`.